-The Support Group is open to everyone who provides care support to family members, friends or neighbours.
-Please drop in for coffee and chat, advice and support.
+ADCA Carers Support Group is open to anyone who provides care support to family members, friends or neighbours in the Audlem area.

-Having the right information at the right time can make a huge difference when you are looking after someone.
-Each year CarersUK hold a Carers Rights Day to bring organisations across the UK together to help carers in their local community know their rights and find out how to get the help and support they are entitled to.
+The right information at the right time can make a huge difference when you are looking after someone.
+Every year CarersUK hold a Carers Rights Day to bring organisations across the UK together to help carers in their local community know their rights and find out how to get the help and support they are entitled to.

 Every year, more than 2 million people become carers.
 Many struggle to navigate the maze of services and entitlements, and miss out on financial and practical support.
 And it's not just people who are new to caring — even those who have been caring for years sometimes aren't aware of their entitlements.

 Letting carers know where to get help and support

 Caring can present all kinds of challenges.
 We want every carer to know where to turn for advice, information and support, whether in their local community or online.